-These four supporting films, created by children from local primary schools tell the story of Underhill from the point-of-view of some of the people who lived there in 1851.
+These four supporting films, created by children from Ross primary schools, tell the story of Underhill from the point-of-view of some of the people who lived there in 1851.
 The folks really did exist (we know that from the 1851 census, most of the content is made up but based on historically accurate information about the town.

 The Boot Maker’s Tale

 The Maltster’s Tale

 The Nailer’s Tale

 The artwork for this exhibit has been created by Jaime Etherington